 In 1853 Leopold II married Archduchess Maria Henriette, daughter of Archduke Josef Anton, the founder of the Hungarian Habsburg line.
 Stephanie was thus half Habsburg on her mother’s side.

 The wedding took place in 1881.
-Stephanie, who was born on 21 May 1864, was just seventeen and still little more than a child.
+Stephanie, who was born on 21 May 1864, was not even seventeen and still little more than a child.
 The young crown princess was very tall and not deemed to be especially pretty, and her personality is described as rather unattractive.
 She found difficulty in being accepted by her husband’s family – her mother-in-law Elisabeth famously referred to her as an ‘ugly bumpkin’.

 Nevertheless, the first few years of marriage seem to have been harmonious.
 In 1883 Stephanie bore a daughter called Elisabeth (known as Erzsi in the family), who was to remain the couple’s only child as her parents became estranged over the following years.
 With his liberal views and unconventional (and occasionally inconsiderate) lifestyle, Rudolf had become an outsider at the Viennese court and found increasingly little in common with Stephanie, who was very conservative and haughty in her manner.
 When Rudolf infected his wife with a venereal disease he had picked up from one of his numerous extra-marital escapades and which subsequently made her infertile, the relationship reached its nadir.
 It seemed that the possibility of a separation could no longer be excluded.